MolaMolaConsulting/Landslide_Research_Project/_posts/2020-03-01-Data-and-Resources-for-our-Estonia-Project.md

 Our GIS products are the result of exhaustive research into the variables necessary to effectively evaluate susceptibility.

-For our landslide susceptibility evaluations, we will follow the Critical Rainfall Threshold Model after Iverson, 2000 (below).
+For our landslide susceptibility evaluations, we will employ the Critical Rainfall Threshold Model after Iverson, 2000 (below).
 In order to obtain an applicable factor of safety (Fs), the Mola Mola team has embarked in a research operation to locate reliable data sources for each of the model’s variables.

 Fs = (tan φ / tan θ) + [C- ψt * γw * tan (φ) / γr * H * (sin θ) * (cos θ)]